-The Special Education Department addresses student needs according to the level of placement designated in the Individualized Education Program (IEP), either through special education or a gifted program.
-Services for students on a 504 Plan are also available.
+The Special Education Department addresses student needs according to the level of placement designated in the Individualized Education Plan (IEP), either through special education or a gifted program.
+Services for students on a 504 Plan, ELL Plan or SAT/MLSS Plan are also available.